2023 tax checklist: Get ready for tax season

 First things first: You’ll need to ensure all of your business transactions are entered into Wave.
 You can do this easily by connecting your business bank and credit card accounts.
 That way, your transactions will automatically be added.
 You can also add transactions from your bank, or enter the transactions yourself, through the Transactions page.

-We recommend keeping separate bank and credit card accounts used exclusively for your business.
+We recommend keeping separate bank accounts and credit cards, using one exclusively for your business.
 When you mix business and personal spending, it creates extra work and can lead to errors.

 Step 2: Categorize your transactions